July 30 to August 24, 2018

 What is Animazing?

-Animazing is for individuals 13 and 23 years old, who identify as an LGBTQ individual.
+Animazing is for individuals 13 and 23 years old, who identify as an LGBTQ2S individual.

 Animazing focuses on beginner skills development in animation.
 Participants completed their own 1-2 minute long animated movie from start to finish, and screened it for an audience!

-The camp will be led by two LGBTQ artist mentors – Lee D’Angelo as our Animation Mentor, and Julie Hamara as our Trans Youth Mentor.
-Bios of the mentors are AVAILABLE HERE.
+The 2018 camp will be led by two LGBTQ2S mentors – Daniel Sterlin-Altman as our Animation Mentor, and The 519’s Program Assistant Julie Hamara as the Trans Youth Mentor.
+TAIS Outreach Coordinator, Andrea Vela Alarcón, will assist with program coordination and delivery.

 What is the Toronto Animated Image Society?